-The University Network of Excellence in Nuclear Engineering (UNENE), created through the partnership of three leading Ontario universities, namely, McMaster University, University of Waterloo, and Western, presents a unique, innovative learning experience through a Master's Degree Program in Nuclear Engineering Design with emphasis on nuclear power reactor technology.
+The University Network of Excellence in Nuclear Engineering (UNENE), created through the partnership of five leading Ontario universities, namely, McMaster University, University of Waterloo, Queen's University, Ontario Tech University, and Western, presents a unique, innovative learning experience through a Master's Degree Program in Nuclear Engineering Design with emphasis on nuclear power reactor technology.
 UNENE is an alliance of universities, nuclear power utilities, research and regulatory agencies for the support and development of nuclear education, research and development capability in Canadian universities.

-The educational component is in the form of an M. Eng program mainly catering for working professionals by being offered on weekends and using distance learning tools.
+The educational component is in the form of an M. Eng program mainly catering for working professionals by being offered on weekends.
 Where feasible, courses are presented at nuclear industry sites for the convenience of the students.
 The program is designed to enhance industrial instructors and the educational materials of the partner firms.

 - Part-time study

 Tuition and fee schedules (per term) are posted on the Office of the Registrar's website at http://www.registrar.uwo.ca/student_finances/fees_refunds/fee_schedules.html

 - Successful completion of an Honours Bachelors Degree in Engineering with grades equivalent to a mid B or better.

 - Recommended three years or more post baccalaureate engineering experience in industry or the equivalent thereof.